 Hometown: Born and raised in Montreal

-Outside of the lab I like reading, running, spending time with friends and family, drinking ridiculous amounts of masala chai and doodling with henna @mehndipetals.
-I volunteer and am an executive member for a non-profit called @atelier.cabilit that works with children who have cognitive disabilities and their families in the South Asian community of Montreal.
+About me: Outside of the lab, I like reading, running, hiking, spending time with family and friends, drinking ridiculous amounts of masala chai and doodling with henna @mehndipetals.
 I also enjoy taking up challenges and stepping out of my comfort-zone.
-For example, recently I completed my first half-marathon and co-hosted a Montreal South Asian wedding show for the last two years.
+For example, I have been a co-host for a Montreal South Asian wedding show for the last two years.

 Hometown: Athens, Greece

 Current status: Newbie at McGill, I am starting my PhD in Mining and Materials Engineering Department.

 Hobbies: I’m passionate about dance.
 I have tried many styles and since 2014 I am a licensed Zumba® Fitness Instructor.
 What I love most about Zumba® is that it is like a party, you don’t realize you are working out, you always have a big smile on your face.
 Also, I like reading novels that make my mind travel and cooking for my favorite people.

 As it is my first year in Montreal, I will be sharing my experience of exploring this city through my Instagram posts with you!

 My inspirational motto: “If you wait for perfect conditions, you will never get anything done.”

 Christina is also an Instagrammer team lead